backofthenapkin/tracker/README.md

 # Tracker
-Product Thoughts and Ideas.
+A repository for Product Thoughts and Ideas.
 This repository publishes product ideas or product feedback from the Cortex team.
 These thoughts are based on my point-of-view on productivity, user interactions or market trends.
 We welcome feedback and contributions.

 # Tracker Categories
 This tracker looks at any of these solution categories